 In a recent post, I talk about a paper I wrote for a health studies course, and I mentioned how important nutrition is in my life.
 Nutrition ~ the science or study that deals with food and nourishment, especially in humans ~ continues to be as important as ever to my lifestyle.

 At ISU, I took a Human Nutrition (FS HN 167) course in the Spring of 1994.
 It was a lecture style course, and the student body was well over 200 people.
 I enjoyed the course even in that type of learning environment.

 Just as you orient in church, at a sports event, on the bus, or even at your dining room table, you tend to position yourself in the same seat or section.
-I recall the lecture room (boy, I’m not entirely sure, but I think it was Curtiss Hall) and our little pod of people who sat down in front, lower left.
-We got to know each other familiarly (who would fall asleep first, who was the fastest test taker, who would be most likely to raise their hand and speak out……).
+I recall the lecture room (in Curtiss Hall) and our little pod of people who sat down in front, lower left.
+We got to know each other familiarly (who would fall asleep first, who was the fastest test taker, who would be most likely to raise their hand and speak out, who would usually leave early…).
 This bonding helps with such a large learning environment.

 Sleepy Student #1

-Remember Julius Michalik?
+Remember Julius Michalik (that’s not him!)?
 Julius was on the men’s basketball team back when Johnny Orr was in his final seasons as ISU’s head coach.
 Julius played with Fred Hoiberg (still The Mayor!) and Loren Meyer.
 I remember walking to class behind Julius in early, early morning hours, specifically during the predawn, butt freezing cold, wintery time.

 Following in the Largest Footsteps

 I used Julius’ huge footprints to guide me to class…kept my boots just a ‘lil less snow filled!
 He was in this course I’m talking about in this post, adding another special memory for me.
 Julius, as any basketball player, or as any student, or any worker, may sustain an injury in the course of work.